Napier shootings: Len Snee

 Leonard "Len" Snee (11 March 1956 – 7 May 2009) was the 29th member of the New Zealand Police killed in the line of duty.
 A long-serving officer who was well known to the local community, Snee was a member of the Armed Offenders Squad and worked on drugs cases.
 In 1996, he was involved in the manhunt for Constable Glenn McKibbin's murderer, Terence Thompson, in Flaxmere.
 As with Molenaar, he was of Ngāti Kahungunu descent.

+Reactions

+Prime Minister John Key commended the officers for their bravery.

+Sacred Heart school, Nelson Park School, Napier Central School, Napier Intermediate and Napier Girls' High School were all put on lockdown for Thursday, and Nelson Park School, Napier Central School and Napier Intermediate were shut on Friday.

 Aftermath

 An inquest determined the cause of Molenaar's death was a single self-inflicted gunshot to the head.

 Molenaar had admirers in Napier, partly because of his anti-gang stance.
 His tangi at Ruahapia marae and funeral were well attended.
 Snee's tangi was at Takapau marae and his funeral in Napier's Municipal Theatre.

 Molenaar's partner Delwyn Ismalia Keefe, a convicted drug dealer, received $10,000 of Accident Compensation Corporation compensation for Molenaar's suicide.
 A restraining order was issued against Keefe over the house the two lived in, and more than $90,000 in cash and bank accounts, so the assets could be forfeited to the Crown on her sentencing on the drug charges.
 In May 2011 the court ordered the forfeiture of the house and nearly $20,000.

 The New Zealand Herald named Holmwood as its 2009 New Zealander of the Year for his heroism in saving Miller and Diver.

 In the 2011 New Zealand bravery awards, Holmwood, two other civilians, 10 police officers and a paramedic received bravery medals for their actions during the shootings.